 Your watch hours are calculated on a rolling 12-month basis, meaning YouTube looks at your last 365 days of performance

-Keep in mind what doesn’t count: private videos, unlisted content, or anything you’ve deleted won’t contribute to your watch hours.
-For Shorts creators, only views from the Shorts shelf count toward your 10 million target.
+Private videos, unlisted content, and deleted videos don’t contribute to watch hours.
+For Shorts creators, only views from the Shorts shelf count toward the 10 million target.

 2. The 1,000 Subscribers Requirement